rietesh/google-keybinding/README.md

 # google-keybinding
-Select something and press ctrrl+alt+1 to google it instantly on linux
+Select something and press ctrrl+alt+g to google it instantly on linux

+Setup

+git clone